-Schneider has been selected by truck manufacturer Freightliner to receive the 12th edition of the Ride of Pride, a truck series designed to be rolling tributes to members of the United States military – past and present.
-The new military-themed tractor joins Schneider’s existing fleet of six Ride of Pride tractors and is captained by longtime Schneider driver and U.S. military veteran Randy Twine.
+Schneider has been selected by truck manufacturer Freightliner to receive the 13th and 14th editions of the Ride of Pride, a truck series designed to be rolling tributes to members of the United States military – past and present.
+The new military-themed tractors joins Schneider’s existing fleet of seven Ride of Pride tractors.

 We are proud to have seven Freightliner tractors dedicated to honoring military veterans in the Schneider fleet.Watch the video

-Chuck Ceccacci is the 2013 Ride of Pride Driver.
+Chuck Ceccacci was the 2013 Ride of Pride Driver.
 He has worked at Schneider since 1997 and served in the U.S. Marines for nine years.Watch the video

 For 13 months the Ride of Pride Truck will attend various veteran functions, parades and other military functions to help show our support.Watch the video